 They are rarely used for upper body exercises, though there is some upper body strength to be developed from using one.
 Most kettlebell exercises develop power, strength, and stamina

 Kettlebell exercises are explosive and momentum-based, not slow-moving like traditional weight training with dumbbells or barbells.
 Kettlebell exercises like the Swing, the Snatch, the High Pull, and others get their power from “snapping” the hips with a contraction from the gluteals.
 This “snap” moves the weight quickly, which means part of the workout is simply controlling the speeding weight.
 Very few kettlebell exercises are meant to be done slowly.

 Kettlebell exercises are also meant to be performed at high volume.
 Because of the dynamic and momentum-based nature of kettlebell exercises, you can perform far more repetitions to get the most benefit.
 This high volume of work also means that you are getting a terrific cardiovascular workout at the same time.

-6. The Grip Is Part Of The Workout
+6. The Grip Is Part

 Kettlebells are big and unwieldy – and that’s part of what gives you such a great workout with one!
 The grip is difficult and requires practice to master, making it very functional and essential for good form.

 7. Good For Your Core Stabilizers

 Controlling a weight that is farther away from your body and swinging freely is excellent core training.
 Most traditional gym weights keep your center of gravity close to the body, but kettlebells are a weight that is extended from the body, which makes them much harder to control and, thus, terrific work for your core stabilizers.
 All kettlebell exercises recruit your abdominal, obliques, and gluteals for maximum power.